-With the internet, we all have the tools we need to build our personal brands.
-This means that you, no matter if you’re a social media natural or not, can take measures to develop and strengthen your own personal brand.
+We all have the tools we need to build our personal brands with the internet.
+This means that you, whether you’re a social media natural or not, can take measures to develop and strengthen your brand.

 Some are smart.
 Some are beautiful.
 Some are well-spoken.
 Some have special skills or talents.
 Some are creative.
-Some have knowledge.
+Some know stuff.
 Some have exciting lives.
 Some have great taste.
 Some are inspiring.
 Some are funny.
 Some have grit.
 Some have courage.
 Some are weird.
 Some are brutally honest.
 Some are vulnerable.
 Some are just wicked charming in front of a web camera.

 You should figure out what assets you have and write them down.

 The more assets you have, the better.
 You don’t have to belong to the top 1% in the world for your chosen strengths, but you need to be able to pull it off in the eyes of your future audience.